CreativeCodingLab/Polyphorm/README.md

 As well as one (simulated) protista:
 - [Physarum polycephalum](https://en.wikipedia.org/wiki/Physarum_polycephalum) - taught us spatial navigation and foraging

-Many thanks also belong to other humans: Sage Jenson (for a major inception), Jeff Jones (for writing that great paper), Daisuke Nagai (for numerous ideas and insights), Sebastian Herholz (for all the Monte Carlo lore), Jaroslav Křivánek (for an awesome ride).
+Many thanks also belong to other humans: Sage Jenson (for a major inception), Jeff Jones (for writing that great paper), Daisuke Nagai (for numerous ideas and insights), Sebastian Herholz and Jaroslav Křivánek (for all the Monte Carlo lore).